 Alzheimer’s disease, as you may know, is a degenerative disease of the brain for which there is still no cure.
 It generally develops in people over the age of 65, but can also affect younger adults.
 Here are a few Canadian statistics on the disease:

-- In 2010, approximately 500,000 Canadians were living with Alzheimer’s disease or a similar form of dementia.
+- More than 500,000 Canadians were living with Alzheimer’s disease or a similar form of dementia.

 - Within a generation, the number of cases is expected to double to 1.1 million.

 - 25,000 people are diagnosed with a neurocognitive impairment each year.

 Alzheimer’s is still misunderstood and continues to be the subject of a number of myths.
 Let’s debunk some of these now to try to gain more insight into the disease.

 1. If I experience memory loss, it means I have Alzheimer’s disease.